daniloorozco/rubix-cube/README.md

 # Rubiks Cube Simulator

-An interactive Rubik's cube created with pure **CSS3** and **React**.
+An interactive Rubik's cube created with pure **CSS** and **React.js**.
 Cloned from user jithutholoor.
-His Repo is linked [here](https://github.com/daniloorozco/rubix-cube).
+His original Repo is linked [here](https://github.com/daniloorozco/rubix-cube).
-The original repo only consists of the interactive cube.
-I intend to implement a scramble, and solve.
+> The original repo only consists of the interactive cube.
+I intend to implement a scramble, and solve functionality.

 ![](../master/img/readme-img.PNG)